Simulating

 Playing

 Click the play button in the controlbar to start the simulation.
 The dropdown menu allows you to change the speed of the simulation.
-You can run the simulation either at 0.1x speed, 0.5x speed, 1.0x speed, 2.0x speed or MAX speed.
-MAX speed will run the simulation as fast as possible, limited only by the speed of your hardware.
-STEP is used to step between frames, advancing the simulation by a single timestep.
+You can run the simulation at 0.1X speed, 0.5X speed, 1.0X speed, 2.0X speed, 5.0X speed or MAX speed.
+MAX speed will play the simulation as fast as possible, limited only by the speed of your hardware.
+STEP can be used to step between frames, advancing the simulation by one timestep.

 Pausing